 How to Enable Ray Tracing in Minecraft

-You would probably never have guessed, but the extremely popular gaming title, Minecraft, has been blessed with an upgrade in terms of realism.
-It is called ray tracing and it is introduced by the famous chipmaker, Nvidia.
+You probably never guessed it, but the trendy game titled Minecraft has been blessed with a 2021 upgrade in terms of realism.
+It is called ray tracing, and it was introduced by the famous chipmaker Nvidia.
 Although originally intended for PC gamers, ray tracing will be made available for Xbox Series X as part of the new Minecraft RTX.

 What Is Ray Tracing?